jonatascastro12/twitter-search-personalization-research/README.md

 - `datasets/twitter-search-results`: dataset of the captures search results.
 Method for capturing were described on coming article and we use our tool (multiquerier-tool) based on Puppetter to capture these data.
    - `_dataset_1__en_pt-merged.json` contains the raw captured data
    - `exported_dataset_metrics.csv` contains the processed results we calculated metrics.
-- `multiquerier-tool`: tool that we developed and used for instantiate agente, running the queries and capture results on Twitter
+- `multiquerier-tool`: tool that we developed and used for instantiate agent, running the queries and capture results on Twitter

 Contacts: jonatas.santos@uniriotec.br